Infinite (continuous) spin particle in constant curvature space: Introduction

 \section{Introduction}

-Models of relativistic particles in external fields are useful tools for studying and clarifying various properties of more complicated field or string theories at classical and quantum levels.
-There is a huge literature devoted to the formulation of this models and the use of various aspects of their gauge structure, (super)symmetry, dynamics, quantization and applications for calculating quantum effects within the world-line formalism.
-In this paper, we propose a new model of a $4D$ relativistic particle in a gravitational background; therefore, for review, we note only those works that are related to the description of (super) particles in various external (super) gravitational fields (see e.g. \cite{BCL,BMSS,R,LM,HPPT,BSh,KYa,BLPS,GG,GG1,BCL1,BBCL,ABT,U} and references therein).
+Models of relativistic particles in external fields are the useful tools for studying and clarifying the various properties of more complicated field or string theories at classical and quantum levels.
+There is a giant literature devoted to formulation of such models and exploring the various aspects of their gauge structure, (super)symmetry, dynamics, quantization and applications for calculation of the quantum effects within the world-line formalism.
+In this paper we propose a new model of a $4D$ relativistic particle in a gravitational background, therefore for the review we note only those works that are related to the description of (super) particles in various external (super) gravitational fields (see e.g. \cite{BCL,BMSS,R,LM,HPPT,BSh,RH,KYa,BLPS,GG,GG1,BCL1,BBCL,ABT,U} and the references therein).

-As is well known from the pioneering papers by Wigner \cite{Wig} and Bargmann and Wigner \cite{BargWig}, the irreducible unitary representations of the Poincar\'{e} group are associated with elementary particles.
-Physically non-contradictive irreducible representations are divided into finite spin massive and massless, in turn massless ones are divided into representations with finite helicities and infinite helicity representations, the latter are called infinite or continuous spin representations.
-Massive and finite helicity representations are widely used to describe standard massive and massless elementary particles; as for the infinite spin representations, their physical meaning is unclear yet.
-Nevertheless, infinite spin representations attract some attention due to the hypothetical possibility of constructing a consistent massless higher spin interacting theory on such a ground.
-At present, there is a large enough activity devoted to various aspects of describing infinite spin representations within field theory (see, e.g., the review \cite{BekSk} and further development in the recent papers \cite{BekMur,SchTor,Met,Zin,AG,BKT,M,BIF,BFIK} and references therein).
+As well known from pioneer papers by Wigner \cite{Wig} and Bargmann and Wigner \cite{BargWig}, the irreducible unitary representations of the Poincar\'{e} group are associated with elementary particles.
+The physically noncontradictory irreducible representations are divided into finite spin massive and massless, in its turn, the massless ones are divided into representations with finite helicities and infinite helicity representations, last are called the infinite or continuous spin representations.
+Massive and finite helicity representations are broadly used to describe the standard massive and massless elementary particles; as for the infinite spin representations, their physical meaning is unclear yet.
+Nevertheless, the infinite spin representations attract definite attention due to the hypothetical possibility to construct on such a ground a consistent massless higher spin interacting theory.
+At present, there is a large enough activity devoted to various aspects of describing infinite spin representations within field theory (see e.g. the review \cite{BekSk} and the further development in the recent papers \cite{BekMur,SchTor,Met,Zin1,Zin,AG,BKT,M,BIF,BFIK} and the reference therein).